What influences UK gas prices? Everything you need to know

 How are gas prices calculated?

-The cost of gas is subject to many factors as it makes its way from production to your premises.
+There are loads of moving parts when it comes to calculating the cost of gas as it makes its way from production to your premises.

 Wholesale costs

-Wholesale gas prices in the UK are what it costs your supplier to buy gas from the original producer.
-This price can vary due to market forces, but the gas supplier will have to calculate what they can charge their customers without making a loss.
+Wholesale gas prices in the UK are the amount your supplier pays to buy gas from the original producer.
+This price can vary due to market forces, but the gas supplier works out what they can charge customers without making a loss.

 Natural gas and crude oil price charts rise and fall with changes in global demand.
-Any fixed-price energy deals need to be held at a price that can absorb any extreme increases in price whilst still making a profit.
+Any fixed-price energy deals need to be held at a price that can absorb any extreme increases in price, while still making a profit.

 Networks

-There are four main Gas Delivery Networks in the UK that manage and distribute gas to homes and businesses across the UK.
-They’re responsible for delivering gas safely, which includes repairing leaks and replacing decaying pipework.
+Four main Gas Delivery Networks in the UK manage and distribute gas to homes and businesses across the UK.
+They’re responsible for delivering gas safely, which includes repairing leaks and replacing old pipework.
 The costs associated with providing this service contribute to the final price of your gas.

 Environmental costs

 Since 2001, businesses have paid what’s known as the Climate Change Levy (CCL).
-The CCL is an environmental tax charged on the energy that companies use.
-It applies to business in the industrial, public services, commercial and agricultural sectors, and it’s charged on heating, lighting and power.
+The CCL is an environmental tax charged on the energy used by businesses.
+It applies to those in the industrial, public services, commercial and agricultural sectors, and it’s charged on heating, lighting and power.

 However, the government has introduced several measures to ensure energy-intensive industries like manufacturing are not disadvantaged when compared to foreign competitors.